nicoolas25/brule-rb/README.md

 ordered sequence and are picked depending on the _context_.
 Each rule will write in the context too.

 The idea is very similar to function composition or Rack's middlewares.
+It is a layering abstraction where each layer works for the next layers in order for the stack to produce a single value.

 ## How does it look